-Shares in industrial machine specialist 600 Group (LON:SIXH) fell over 30% in early trade as a profit warning this morning warned that fourth quarter trading would be significantly below expectations.
+Shares in industrial machine specialist 600 Group (LON:SIXH) fell over 30% in early trade today.
+A rather nasty news release warned that fourth quarter trading would be significantly below expectations.
 The share price was marked down fairly quickly after the latest 600 Group profit warning:

 600 describe themselves as a world class diversified industrial engineering group who manufacture and design tools, industrial laser systems and precision components.
-The business is heavily North America weighted, with roughly three quarters of revenues coming from here, and the rest coming from the UK (with a token amount from Australasia).
+The business is heavily North America weighted.
+Roughly three quarters of revenues coming from here, and the rest coming from the UK (with a token amount from Australasia).
 A broadly similar company, Somero (who manufacture laser guided levelling systems) recently issued their own profit warning citing the tough times (and bad weather).

 The bad news comes out in a trading update this morning.
 Oddly enough the interim results were only issued two weeks ago, so surely things could not have changed so quickly?